deltafi/deltafi/deltafi-docs/public/docs/operating/CLI.md

 Commands:
-  configure-plugin-ssl    configure SSL for plugins and the entity resolver data-source             start, stop, show or validate a data source flow did                     show did for filename disable                 stop all DeltaFi processes egress-flow             start, stop, show or validate an egress flow export-config           export all the loaded flow configurations as yaml export-data-source-plan export a single egress flow plan by name as JSON export-egress-plan      export a single egress flow plan by name as JSON export-transform-plan   export a single transform flow plan by name as JSON ingress                 ingress one or more files to a flow install                 install/upgrade the DeltaFi core install-plugin          install/upgrade a DeltaFi plugin integration-test        run an integration test
+  configure-plugin-ssl    configure SSL for plugins and the entity resolver data-sink               start, stop, show or validate a data sink data-source             start, stop, show or validate a data source flow did                     show did for filename disable                 stop all DeltaFi processes export-config           export all the loaded flow configurations as yaml export-data-source-plan export a single data source plan by name as JSON export-data-sink-plan   export a single data sink plan by name as JSON export-transform-plan   export a single transform plan by name as JSON ingress                 ingress one or more files install                 install/upgrade the DeltaFi core install-plugin          install/upgrade a DeltaFi plugin integration-test        run an integration test